What is Test Monitoring and Test Control?

 It is best to establish the evaluation process in the monitoring plan laid out to teams at the beginning of the project so that they know exactly how their work will be judged.
 Two easy methods to define progress would be:

-- Compare the progress in plan with the actual progress made by the team
+- Compare the progress stated in the test plan with the actual progress made by the team

 - Look at the previously defined criteria to evaluate the project’s progress.
 For example, if the effort to complete a task was 20% higher than it was meant to be (according to the plan), that is a marker of how the project is progressing.